 The Gartner report predicted that 30 percent of service-based businesses will migrate ERP applications to the cloud, according to Barrett.

 A recent Enterprise Apps Today report also focused on how cloud computing and enterprise mobility are greatly changing the dynamic regarding ERP software.
-Eric Kimberling, managing partner at Panorama Consulting Solutions, said many employees use their smartphones and tablets to access ERP software more than they do even PCs.
+Eric Kimberling, a managing partner at Panorama Consulting Solutions, said many employees use their smartphones and tablets to access ERP software more than they do even PCs.

 "Vendors are finally beginning to provide compelling and secure ways for employees to accomplish this, so look for increased adoption of mobile solutions," Kimberling said, according to the news source.